Featured Care Areas

-If you are only claiming from MediShield or Medisave, you may have to pay out of your own pocket for the hospital bill’s deductible and co-insurance portion.
-An integrated shield plan’s rider can give you extra financial protection, and may cover your entire bill.
-There are certain insurance plans that offer a Letter of Guarantee, which means your insurance company guarantees that they will pay for the hospital bill.
+If you are only claiming from MediShield or MediSave, you may have to pay out of your own pocket for the hospital bill’s deductible and co-insurance portion.
+An Integrated Shield Plan’s rider can give you extra financial protection, and may cover your entire bill.
+All insurance plans offer a Letter of Guarantee, which means your insurance company guarantees that they will pay for the hospital bill.
 Ask your independent financial adviser about your healthcare insurance plan to find out more about your existing coverage.

 It’s important to check the exclusion clauses.
 Some will not cover pre-existing medical conditions (or will increase your premium).
 You can also find out more by asking a hospital’s business office when you undergo financial counselling for your medical procedure.
 Or talk with your independent financial adviser before proceeding with a big health check.

 Check with your doctor the costs (including hospital stay, procedure and doctors’ fees) that will be incurred for your treatment, and what portion of the entire procedure you can claim using MediShield.
 Check with your independent financial adviser on the facilities (hospitals) and type of ward your insurance will cover.

 A hospital's business office can typically advise you on your hospital bill in relation to claims, if they know the health coverage you have.
 All healthcare institutions have a shared database on holders of Integrated Shield Plans, which makes activation of claims under this plan much more convenient for policy holders.

 It is easy for hospital bills to pile up, and it is worse when no one at the hospital can tell you exactly how high it can go.

 Find out some of the medical procedures available should you need to undergo heart treatment.
 With the correct insurance coverage, your bill size can be better gauged and managed.